 Atlas Air Worldwide to Report Fourth-Quarter and Full-Year 2022 Results On Thursday, February 23

-PURCHASE, N.Y., Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Atlas Air Worldwide Holdings, Inc. AAWW will release results for the fourth quarter and full year ended December 31, 2022, prior to the opening of stock market trading on Thursday, February 23.
+/EIN News/ -- PURCHASE, N.Y., Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Atlas Air Worldwide Holdings, Inc. (Nasdaq: AAWW) will release results for the fourth quarter and full year ended December 31, 2022, prior to the opening of stock market trading on Thursday, February 23.

 As previously announced on August 4, 2022, Atlas Air Worldwide has entered into a definitive agreement to be acquired by an investor group led by funds managed by affiliates of Apollo Global Management, Inc., together with investment affiliates of J.F.
 Lehman & Company, LLC and Hill City Capital LP.
 In light of this pending acquisition, Atlas Air Worldwide will not hold an earnings conference call.